-Simon Cross is a writer and researcher, currently investigating ways in which spiritual capital may be said to develop in post secular society, looking particularly at the motivation that underlies participation in activity for the common good.
+Simon Cross is a writer, journalist, activist and academic, currently investigating ways in which spiritual capital may be said to develop in post secular society, looking particularly at the motivation that underlies participation in activity for the common good.

 Born in Scotland and raised in rural Northumberland, he went on to study Politics and Sociology before embarking on a career in journalism.
 After learning the craft as a Press Agency staffer he spent a number of years as a freelance writer before moving in to community work.
-He went on to work for Oasis Community Partnerships for nearly a decade before returning to freelance work.
-Simon is some way in to a part time PhD with the University of Hull having previously been awarded postgraduate qualifications from Staffordshire University and Lancaster University.
+He devoted nearly a decade to that before returning to freelance work.
+Simon is currently writing a PhD, having previously been awarded postgraduate qualifications from Staffordshire University and Lancaster University.

-As a news journalist Simon wrote for a variety of publications including most of the national daily and Sunday newspapers in the UK, as well as a broad range of magazines and websites.
-He continues to write music reviews, and articles about mental health and well-being.
+In the first years of his career as a news journalist Simon wrote for a variety of publications including most of the national daily and Sunday newspapers in the UK, as well as a broad range of magazines and websites.
+He continues to write music reviews, magazine features and news about things like mental health and well-being.
 Simon and his wife, Kelly, have two teenage daughters.